vukanoa/Vimrc/README.md

 # inoremap ,for <Esc>:read ~/.vim/snippets/for<CR>:set lazyredraw<CR>kddV3j=/<++><CR>"_c4l

-	This is a snipper.
+	This is a snippet.
 Once I press ",for" in INSERT mode, a "for loop" will appear along with placeholders "<++>" which I can jump on with ",," as mentioned above.

 	Essentially once you type ",for" you only have to type things you need and press ",," when